 Example 5: iPhone Graphical User Interface — Reminders

-This diagram was created in ConceptDraw PRO using the iPhone 6 Mockup, Content Views, Controls, and Bars libraries from the iPhone User Interface Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the iPhone 6 Mockup, Content Views, Controls, and Bars libraries from the iPhone User Interface Solution.
 An experienced user spent 10 minutes creating this sample.

 This sample shows the interface of the iPhone Reminders application.
 It is one of the applications for Apple iOS.
 Quickly outline existing iPhone interfaces, or design your own interface for a new application using the pre-designed vector graphical user interface elements.